 Enterprises like 3M, Allen Institute and PwC are among the customers and partners who are already using Amazon Kendra.

-Amazon Kendra can be set up easily within the AWS Management Console and does not require any machine learning expertise.
+Amazon Kendra can be set up easily within the AWS Console and does not require any machine learning expertise.
 Developers can easily include data sources to their Amazon Kendra search index by simply choosing the connector type.
 These connectors will keep track of document access rights.

 Enterprise search has been around for a while but with the help of AI and machine learning, it can be solved once and for all.